-Which is all why, if you’re in the market for a bit of weekend entertainment, a track car or a more interesting daily driver, you might well consider a modern classic or performance car.
-Such a car is often more evocative, interesting and engaging than a brand new model, while at same time being more comfortable, reliable and usable than an outright classic.
+If you’re in the market for a bit of weekend entertainment, or a more interesting daily driver, a modern or future classic car treads a great middle ground: it's likely to be more evocative, interesting and engaging than a brand new model, while at same time being more comfortable, reliable and usable than an outright classic.

 True, you might sacrifice some of the hassle-free functionality and low running costs of a new performance car, but in their favour modern classics tend to be far more resistant to depreciation – they’ve typically done the bulk of their depreciating already, and their collectable and desirable nature may even result in their value rising over time.
 There are no guarantees of course, especially given the ever-changing nature of the automotive landscape, but a desirable modern classic can make for an excellent choice if you do your research and pick carefully.

-If this idea is tempting, but you’re not sure what might best suit you or where to start, read on for our 50 future classic car recommendations, including what we think are the best cars of various types and classes that can sometimes be bought for less than £1,000.
+With that in mind, read on for our 50 future classic car recommendations, including what we think are the best cars of various types and classes that can sometimes be bought for less than £1,000.
 And if you're feeling inspired, start your search for a modern classic here on CarGurus and our sister site, PistonHeads.

 Five modern classic coupes that mix svelte good looks with driving excellence.

 1. Ford Puma (1997-2002) – Up to £2,000